necro-nemesis/Lokinet-RPM-package/README.md

 ## Obtaining Sources

 Acquiring, archiving and naming tarballs for RPM Package manager.
-All source files must be in SOURCE dir.
+Copy the contents of the SOURCES and SPECS folders from here to your SOURCES and SPECS folders in your rpmbuild directory.

 ### oxen-mq

+Clone the lastest oxen-mq source code in your SOURCES folder, rename it and tarball it as follows:

     git clone https://github.com/oxen-io/oxen-mq
     mv oxen-mq oxen-mq-<VERSION>